dbactual/thomaspaine-www/content/works/new-anecdotes-of-alexander-the-great.md

 <center><img src="/images/new-anecdotes-of-alexander-the-great-b.png"></center>
 <center><img src="/images/new-anecdotes-of-alexander-the-great-c.png"></center>

-   The writing is not in the style that Paine ever used elsewhere, using references to the “happy wilderness”, “the two terrestrial Charons, who ferried me over the Schuykill”, is not Paine; and especially the reference to “the servants of great men always imitate their masters” is definitely not Paine.
+   The writing is not in the style that Paine ever used elsewhere, using references to the "happy wildness", "the two terrestrial Charons, who ferried me over the Schuykill", is not Paine; and especially the reference to “the servants of great men always imitate their masters” is definitely not Paine.

    New Anecdaotes of Alexander the Great